k-shaheen/portfolio/README.md

 ### **Project 2:** Security Operations Lab Setup & Threat Simulation
 - **Type:** Hands-on Lab
-- **Tools Used:** Splunk, ELK, MISP, Wazuh, Security Onion, QRadar, Zeek, Snort, Fail2Ban, Wireshark, WordPress
+- **Tools Used:** Splunk, ELK, MISP, Security Onion, QRadar, Snort, Fail2Ban, Wireshark, WordPress
 - **Description:**
 Built a custom SOC (Security Operations Center) lab environment using both Windows and Linux distributions such as Kali, Ubuntu, Parrot, Security Onion and REMnux.
 Simulated real-world cyberattacks using tools like Metasploit and custom scripts to test alert detection, log correlation, and incident response capabilities.
 Integrated SIEM platforms like ELK Stack and Splunk to analyze malicious behavior and fine-tune alert rules.
 Detected and Blocked the malicious request using Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) like Snort and Fail2Ban.
 - **Outcome:** Enhanced threat detection techniques and incident response analysis using real-time logs and packet captures.